anon-blue/anon.blue/README.txt

                                           sssscccccczzzzzzzzzqqqqqqq  iiiiiiiiss
+sssss  vvvveeeeeeerrrrrryyyyyy  hhhhhhhaaaaaaannnnnnnnnddddddddsssssoooooommmmmm
-sssss  vvvveeeeeeerrrrrryyyyyy  hhhhhhhnsiwasdsadasdsadsa`\message, disable the driver or check with the manufacturer For driver updates.
+meeeeeeeeeeheck with the manufacturer For driver updates.
 Try changing video ada pters.
                                                                         bdbdbddd
 ffdfbb with your hardware vendor for any BIOS updates.
 Disable BIOS memory optio